dangerousben/go-tricks/README.md

 ## General approach

 I'm a functional ~~alcoholic~~ programmer, in both broad and narrow senses.
-I don't have a hard position on the dynamic vs static typing debate, but I do believe that strong, featureful type systesms are an enormous benefit to programmers, especially if checked statically.
+I don't have a hard position on the dynamic vs static typing debate, but I do believe that strong, featureful type systems are an enormous benefit to programmers, especially if checked statically.
 The worst of both worlds is probably a weak static type system that offers a false sense of security while making the programmer's life more difficult for no obvious benefit.

 The patterns aspire to the following qualities, in roughly descending order of importance: